-Business benefits: what do employees really want?
+Business benefits: what do employees really want?by

 In an employee-led labour market, businesses carefully guard details of their benefits packages to maintain competitive advantage.
 But without a point of comparison, companies must look internally to discover what will entice and secure talented staff.

 Despite growth slowdown and Brexit fears, the UK labour market is more vibrant than ever.
 While this is good news for those looking for their first job or next move, it puts the pressure on employers who are having to fight harder than ever to secure the best in workplace talent.

 Playing the field

 A business’s benefits package can be the deciding factor for employees looking to make the leap, or deciding whether or not to stay.
 However, our Gallagher Benefits Strategy and Benchmarking Survey (BSBS) has shown that employers are somewhat lost when it comes to measuring how they stack up against their competitors’ offerings, with more than half (52%) of respondents saying they find it difficult to adequately benchmark their offering against the market.

 Given the labour market is so competitive, employers simply aren’t willing to ‘show their hand’ when it comes to their benefits offering, especially in the public forum.

 Employers are somewhat lost when it comes to measuring how they stack up against their competitors’ offerings.

 A quick review of a competitor’s website will only reveal the top-line benefits information, but not enough to make it useful for comparison purposes.
 Keeping this portion of the job offering under wraps makes sense in such a competitive environment.

 Confidentiality is the key in this area as businesses might be willing to share in order to benchmark their own offering, but they do not want to be identifiable.